-To compare the performance of the designs 5 and 6 found in our case study and the Philips case study of [dK02], we simulated these designs for different numbers of MIPS processors.
-The results of these simulations are shown in Figure 10.
-The figure shows that the solutions derived in our case study have the same performance characteristics as the Philips design, which is a good result considering that our analysis and design-space exploration has been done independent of the CAKE architecture.
-Our designs are slightly faster when one or two MIPS are used.
-The Philips design has the best performance when 3 MIPS are used.
+To compare the performance of designs 4 and 5 and the reference design of [4], we simulated these designs for different numbers of MIPS processors.
+The results of these simulations are shown in Figure 9.
+The figure shows that the solutions derived in our case study have the same performance characteristics as the reference design, which is a good result considering that our analysis and designspace exploration has been done independent of the multiprocessor architecture.
+Our designs are slightly faster when one or two processors are used.
+The reference design has the best performance when 3 processors are used.
 However, the difference is not really significant.
-Design 5 and 6 have similar performance for three or more processors.
+Designs 4 and 5 have similar performance for three or more processors.